 5. Since production is the laboratory for all theatre courses, attendance at all mainstage Department of Theatre and Dance productions is required.
 EACH MEMBER OF THIS CLASS IS REQUIRED TO SEE:

-Co-produced with the Hippodrome September 1-21 See thehipp.org for times The Hippodrome State Theatre
+The Curious Incident of the Dog in the Night-Time Co-produced with the Hippodrome August 30-Sept 22 See thehipp.org for times The Hippodrome State Theatre